Car Insurance for Young Drivers

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance-related.
 We update our site regularly, and all content is reviewed by car insurance experts.

 Where is the cheapest place to find car insurance for young drivers?
-Car insurance shopping can be a hassle at times but it need not be.
+Car insurance shopping can be a hassle at times but it doesn’t need to be.
+There are more options than ever before, which often translates into better coverage and lower prices for drivers who previously lacked access to great a great auto insurance company.

 Young drivers are in a class of their own when it comes to providing for their car insurance needs.
 Their age, whether or not they are in college, and their employment status all play a role in determining their costs and coverage limits.
-Obtaining car insurance for young drivers is a job that could use some parental involvement, in the best interests of the young person.
+Teens and young adults automatically pay more to be legal on the road.
+If you’re savvy and take advantage of all the discounts, you won’t pay nearly as much as you think.
+Teen drivers can take defensive driving classes and get discounts for good grades.
+Many telematics programs that track key driving behaviors can also lower your teen’s rate if they drive responsibly during the 90 day tracking period.

 Entering your zip code in the free tool below gives you instant access to the best car insurance rates online!

 It’s not uncommon for young drivers to get their licenses between the ages of 16 and 18.
 Kids of this age are most likely still in high school and possibly working a part-time job as well.
-Since these young drivers will be using their parent’s cars in most cases, the existing policies will probably cover them up to age 18 with no premium increase.
+Since these young drivers will be using their parent’s cars in most cases, the existing policies will probably cover them up to age 18.
+If your teen is living with you and will have a license, you will need to formally add them to your policy.
+It’s not uncommon for policy premiums to double with just one teen driver.
+Just keep in mind, this is an opportunity for many families to reassess their insurance.
+Get quotes from different companies for liability, comprehensive coverage, and more, and see who gives you the best deal on insurance for teens.

 If you are a parent with a young driver, or a soon-to-be one, there’s no need to panic.
 A simple phone call to your insurance provider will get your child’s name added to your policy.
 When it’s time for him to strike out on his own, another phone call will get him removed.